biscuitboost/yourbanger-fe/src/pages/terms.md

 We're not responsible for how you use the songs, what happens when you share them, or any indirect consequences of using our service.
 We provide the tool, you use it responsibly.

-Our total liability for anything that goes wrong is limited to the amount you paid us for the credits you used.
+Our total liability for anything that goes wrong is limited to the amount you paid us for the order in question.
 That's fair, right?

 ## 10. Termination

 You can stop using YourBanger.com anytime.
 Just stop logging in.
 Your account and songs will stay accessible unless you ask us to delete them.

 We can terminate accounts that violate these terms.
-If we do that, you'll lose access and any remaining credits.
+If we do that, you'll lose access.
 Don't make us do this.

 ## 11. Changes to These Terms